Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-SharedPointer.md

 sharing: true
 footer: true
 subtitle: C++ By Example
 description: C++ By Example.
 Part 2 Shared Pointer.
-In this article we cover some of the common implementation techniques used for a smart pointer that provides shared ownership of a resource.
+This article covers some of the common implementation techniques used for a smart pointer that provides shared ownership of a resource.
 image: /images/post/post-3.png
 imageInfo:
     original:           https://unsplash.com/photos/d6dxQwmxV2Q